AIRDOS03 - Lightweight airborne dosimeter and spectrometer

 • 40 grams

-• Interface options: UART (JST-GH - Pixhawk-compatible)
+• Interface options: 6pin UART (Pixhawk-compatible TELEM/UART JST-GH connectors)

 AIRDOS03 provides TELEM/UART connectivity.
-The UART interface is compatible with the Pixhawk connector standard and enables integration with onboard telemetry systems or flight controllers.
+The UART interface is compatible with the Pixhawk connector standard and enables integration with onboard telemetry systems or flight controllers suitable for real-time spectrum measurement and in-flight data logging.

 UART Pinout